Vehicle registration plates of Thailand: Plates for international travel

-As of 2008, international plates for private cars are available from the DLT upon request, for a fee.
+As of 2008, plates enabling private cars to travel into neighbouring countries are available from the DLT upon request, for a fee.
 The prefix characters are translated via code-matching into two to three alphanumeric Roman characters based on Thai alphabetical order, with 7 Character plates being assigned unique codes for every possible combination of the first 3 characters that include letters ช, ฑ, ฒ, and ญ.
 The country name THAILAND is displayed in capital letters below the registration number, and the numerical provincial code is shown in the bottom right.
 The plates are black on white.
 They are required for transport into Malaysia, Singapore, Cambodia, Vietnam, Laos, Myanmar and China.
 However, they are to be removed upon returning to Thailand as they are illegal for use in Thailand.

 The following table is a list of official translation of each Thai character to Latin characters for 6-digit Thai plates: